annedh93/New-Black-Holacracy/Roles/Alignment Circle/Security_officer.md

-# Role: Security officer
+# Security officer

+## Purpose

-# Purpose: None
+None

+## Accountabilities

-# Accountabilities: ['Providing keys and alarm codes', 'Changing keys and alarm codes after security breach', 'Ensuring the return of keys and deregistration of alarm codes upon termination of contract of an employee', 'Checking sprinklers and fire alarms', 'Checking and arranging maintenance services']
+* Providing keys and alarm codes

+* Changing keys and alarm codes after security breach

+* Ensuring the return of keys and deregistration of alarm codes upon termination of contract of an employee

-# People: []
+* Checking sprinklers and fire alarms

+* Checking and arranging maintenance services

+## People